2025 Pakhtakor FC season

-The 2025 season is Pakhtakor Tashkent's 34th season in the Uzbek League in Uzbekistan.
+The 2025 season was Pakhtakor Tashkent's 34th season in the Uzbek League in Uzbekistan.

 Season events

 On 4 December 2024, Pakhtakor announced the signing of Pedro Moreira to a one-year contract, with the option of a second year.

 On 13 December 2024, Pakhtakor announced the signing of Bashar Resan from Qatar SC to a one-year contract, with the option of a second year.

 On 24 December 2024, Pakhtakor announced that they had extended their contracts with Khojiakbar Alijonov and Mukhammadkodir Khamraliev, both for another two-seasons.

 On 25 December 2024, Pakhtakor announced the return of Igor Sergeev from BG Pathum United to a one-year contract.

 On 30 December 2024, Pakhtakor announced that they had extended their contract with Sardor Sabirkhodjaev for another two-seasons, and that they would play their home games at the JAR Stadium, as they did during the 2024 season, until their Central Stadium has completed renovation work.

 On 10 January, Pakhtakor announced the signing of Makhmud Mukhammadjonov from Bunyodkor to a three-year contract.

 On 13 January, Pakhtakor announced the signing of Jonatan Lucca from AVS to a one-year contract.

 On 14 January, Pakhtakor announced the signing of Jhonatan from Rio Ave.

 On 16 January, Pakhtakor announced the signing of Flamarion from Valenciennes.

 On 24 January 2025, Pakhtakor announced the signing of Brayan Riascos from Qingdao West Coast.

 On 6 May, Pakhtakor announced that Head Coach Pedro Moreira was taking a leave of absence due to ill health, and that Kamoliddin Tajiev would take temporary charge of Pakhtakor during that period.

 On 7 July, Pakhtakor announced that they had ended their contract with Pedro Moreira and his coaching staff, as well as the contract of Jonatan Lucca.

 On 9 July, Pakhtakor announced the signing of Bobur Abdikholikov, who'd most recently played for Sumgayit, on a contract until the end of the season.

 On 14 July, Pakhtakor announced the signing of Khojimat Erkinov from Al Wahda, on a contract until the end of the 2026 season.

 On 22 July, Pakhtakor announced the signing of Zaid Tahseen from Al-Quwa Al-Jawiya, on a contract until the end of the 2026 season.

 On 29 July, Pakhtakor announced the signing of Azizbek Turgunboev from Sivasspor.